animatedmax/spring-data-geode/src/main/markdown/reference/indexing.md

-There is little consequence in returning the existing `Index`, since the `index` bean definition is the same, as determined by GemFire itself, not {sdg-acronym}.
+There is little consequence in returning the existing `Index`, since the `index` bean definition is the same, as determined by GemFire itself, not SDG.

 </div>

 <div class="paragraph">

-However, this also means that no `Index` with the “name” specified in your `index` bean definition or declaration actually exists from GemFire's perspective (that is, with {x-data-store-javadoc}/org/apache/geode/cache/query/QueryService.html#getIndexes\[`QueryService.getIndexes()`\]).
+However, this also means that no `Index` with the "name" specified in your `index` bean definition or declaration actually exists from GemFire's perspective (that is, with {x-data-store-javadoc}/org/apache/geode/cache/query/QueryService.html#getIndexes\[`QueryService.getIndexes()`\]).